asokoloff/django-object-permissions/README.md

 It is experimental at this point - NOT production-ready code.

-## Core concepts: object-based permissions with context hierarchies
+## Core concepts: object-based permissions with inheritance

 Although the implementation here is different from - and simpler than - the one in OpenACS, it preserves key ideas and features: